dpretet/axi-crossbar/README.md

     - Data width configurable, any width
     - ID width configurable, any width
 - Advanced clock/reset network
-    - Support both aynchronous and synchronous reset schema
+    - Support both aynchronous and synchronous reset schemes
     - Can handle clock domain crossing if needed, the core being fueled by its own clock domain
 - Route read/write requests by address decoding.
 All slave agents are mapped